Headway: What You Need To Know (Complete Review)

 DISCLAIMER: Multiple links on this website are affiliate links, which means that I may earn a commission if you click on the link or make a purchase using the link.
 When you make a purchase, the price you pay will be the same whether you use the affiliate link or go directly to the vendor’s website using a non-affiliate link.

-For your convenience we have listed some of our affiliate partners here: Amazon, Headway, Alma, Kate Doster, Elizabeth Goddard, Tonic Site Shop, Branden Drake LLC, Canva, Mailerlite, ConvertKit, WordHero AI, ThriveCart, Airtable, System io, SimplePractice, Liz Wilcox, Dropbox, Rakuten.
+For your convenience we have listed some of our affiliate partners here: Amazon, Headway, Elizabeth Goddard, Tonic Site Shop, Branden Drake LLC, Canva, Mailerlite, ConvertKit, WordHero AI, ThriveCart, Airtable, SimplePractice, Liz Wilcox, Dropbox, Rakuten.
+A full list can be found in my Disclaimers page.

-Though the products may not created by us, our opinions of the products are entirely our own.
-We only recommend products that we love and stand behind in hopes they help you as much as they helped us.
-By using the affiliate links, you are helping support this website, and I genuinely appreciate your support as it helps me to continue to create content such as this.
+Though the products may not created by me, the opinions of the products are entirely my own.
+I only recommend products that I love and stand behind in hopes they help you as much as they helped me.
+By using the affiliate links, you are helping support this website and small business.
+I genuinely appreciate your support as it helps me to continue to create content such as this.

 Daily, I see therapists asking for advice in Facebook groups about the pros and cons of various wellness platforms, including Alma, BetterHelp, Headway, and Talkspace.
 Since the start of the Coronavirus pandemic, I see these questions being asked even more than ever as telehealth grows and individuals start and grow their own private practice.
 With all the different options available, it can be overwhelming to decide which (if any) are good for you.